-The Pride March has been going strong now for 46 years.
-Scroll down to see photos from past marches, dating back to the 1980s.
+The Pride March has been going strong for nearly 50 years now, with the 2018 parade coming through Manhattan on June 24.
+Scroll down to see photos from past marches through the years.

 A general view of the NYC Pride March on Fifth Avenue is pictured on June 30, 1985.

 Spectators watch the NYC Pride March on June 29, 1986, from outside of the New York Public Library.

 Marchers pass anti-gay protesters near St. Patrick's Cathedral during the NYC Pride March on June 29, 1986.

 On June 29, 1986, marchers in the NYC Pride March exchange words with two Lyndon LaRouche supporters who were insulting parade participants.
 Lyndon LaRouche had called for the registration and quarantining of those suffering from or carrying the AIDS virus.
 LaRouche had gained enough signatures in California to force a vote in the state's November election.

 Marchers make their way down Fifth Avenue on June 28, 1987, for the annual NYC Pride March.

 An overview of the crowd at the rally on Christopher and West streets at the end of the NYC Pride March on June 28, 1987.